 Connie Henderson is a physical therapist with certification from KLOSE for treatment of lymphedema.
 She's also attended specialty courses in rehabilitative therapies for breast cancer, balance and vestibular rehabilitation to address the functional impairments that may occur as a result of cancer therapies.
 Connie graduated from the University of Washington.

 Cristin Hovee is a licensed physical therapist with a clinical focus in neurological rehabilitation.
 She provides evidence-based care to optimize neurological function to improve her patients overall quality of life.
 Cristin is a vestibular rehabilitation specialist through the Herdman Certification, and is also certified in the LSVT BIG program for Parkinson's disease.
 She is an Advanced Credentialed Clinical Instructor through the American Physical Therapy Association.
 Cristin earned her Doctorate of Physical Therapy from Saint Louis University, and her board certification in neurologic physical therapy in 2017.

-Julia Icenogle is a licensed occupational therapist specializing in the treatment of orthopedic hand and upper extremity issues.
+Julia Icenogle is a certified hand therapist and licensed occupational therapist specializing in the treatment of orthopedic hand and upper extremity issues.
 She has special expertise in creating custom orthoses and adaptive tools, and is dedicated to providing compassionate care for patients undergoing conservative and/or surgical treatment for hand, wrist, and elbow conditions.
 Julia earned her Master of Occupational Therapy degree from the University of Kansas.

 Laura Kerns is a licensed physical therapist with additional training in manual therapy from the Ola Grimsby Institute.
 She earned her Master of Science in Physical Therapy from Boston University in 1989.